-Department Mission • To provide and maintain a safe, secure, and efficient City owned and operated nation business Airport for General Aviation (GA) public use.
-Department Descrip airfield supply ground FAA a with o The Airport Operations Dept. manages all of areas of Airport operations: airfield self-inspections, FBO management, fuel farm (ensuring adequate supply of on spec fuel), Airport hangar and space leases, winter operations, grounds keeping, planning airport development projects, interfacing with FAA and Nation Weather Service, maintenance of the facility in conjunction with other departments within the City, and safety plan oversight of on airport construction projects.
-2024 Accomplishm Hosted the inaugural "Back to Bartlesville" Regional Fly-In FAA installed hew data line from the RCO to Terminal Ecloset Worked with engineering consultants to design a 20 year plan 2025 Objectives: • Co BDA to develop k to Bartlesville' Fly-In o a plan to construct a Budget Highlights: Budget Highlights: The Major budget expenditures are for airport operations personnel, fuel inventory, utilities, and general expenses associated with maintenance of the airport facility.
-FUND 517 AIRPORT ı DEPT 147 AIRPORT 2022-23 ACTUAL 2 023-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED BUDGET \$605,714 \$640,466 \$616,150 \$706,086 \$706,086
+Department Mission: To provide and maintain a safe, secure, and efficient City owned and operated nation business Airport for General Aviation (GA) public use.
+Department Description: The Airport Operations Dept. manages all of areas of Airport operations: airfield self-inspections, FBO management, fuel farm (ensuring adequate supply of on spec fuel), Airport hangar and space leases, winter operations, grounds keeping, planning airport development projects, interfacing with FAA and Nation Weather Service, maintenance of the facility in conjunction with other departments within the City, and safety plan oversight of on airport construction projects.
+2024 Accomplishments: Hosted the inaugural "Back to Bartlesville" Regional Fly-In FAA installed hew data line from the RCO to Terminal E- closet Worked with engineering consultants to design a 20 year plan 2025 Objectives: 2025 Objectives: Host the 2nd Bartlesville Regional 'Back to Bartlesville' Fly-In Collaborate with the BDA to develop a plan to construct a MRO hangar facility Budget Highlights: The Major budget expendi inventory, utilities, and gene airport facility.
+FUND 517 / DEPT 147 / - 2022-23 ACTUAL 2023-24 24-25 CITY MGR 2024 RECOMMENDS BUD OVED \$605,714 \$640 466 \$616,150 086